kunstmusik/blue-manual/docs/users/gettingStarted/programOptions.md

     The value of this setting will be used for all projects that set "MIDI Out" enabled in the project-level realtime render settings.

-    By selecting the \[...\] button to the right of this field, blue will try to detect what devices are available for the chosen MIDI Driver.
-If blue is able to find the devices, a popup dialog will appear with a list of available devices.
+    By selecting the \[...\] button to the right of this field, Blue will try to detect what devices are available for the chosen MIDI Driver.
+If Blue is able to find the devices, a popup dialog will appear with a list of available devices.
 Selecting from the popup will then populate the textfield with the correct device string that Csound will use to choose the device requested.

     !!! note

-        If the driver is chosen but not enabled for use via its checkbox, when auto-detecting, blue will check for devices against the default driver and not necessarily what is in the dropdown.
+        If the driver is chosen but not enabled for use via its checkbox, when auto-detecting, Blue will check for devices against the default driver and not necessarily what is in the dropdown.
 Please be sure that if you are planning to use the auto-detect feature with a particular driver that you also select the driver and enable it with